-Council will update and prepare procedures (Refer to the Action Plan in Section 13: Action No. 10) in line with the relevant requirements.
+Council will update and prepare procedures (refer to the Action Plan in Section 13: Action No. 1) in line with the relevant requirements.
 The legal requirements of Council include (but are not limited to):

-- Application for a 'Permit to Install/Alter' must be completed by the owner/builder/installer and submitted to Council for assessment; - The system must comply with current Standards and the current EPA Code of Practice; - Council must issue a 'Permit to Install/Alter' before a DWM system can be installed; - A Council officer assesses the application and plans and conducts site inspections.
-Further information may be requested from the applicant; - Council issues a 'Permit to Install' with approved plans and conditions or refuses application; - The system must comply with permit conditions and its relevant EPA Certificate of Approval.
-As detailed in Section 3.2.2 of the Technical Document, the EPA will only issue Certificates of Approval for types of systems (i.e. AWTS) from January 2016, pending review; - The system is inspected by a Council officer during installation; - Council must issue a 'Permit of Use' before the DWM system can be used; - Council can issue fines to a system owner if an installation permit is not complied with; - Council can issue a Prohibition Notice and/or an Improvement Notice to the owner of a DWM system, to ensure the system ceases to operate and/or is upgraded to appropriately reduce the risk of human or environmental health impacts.
+- Application for a 'Permit to Install/Alter' must be completed by the owner/builder/installer and submitted to Council for assessment; - The system must comply with current Standards and the current EPA Code of Practice; - For DWM systems in DWSCs, Council cannot issue a 'Permit to Install' until it has received comment and/or conditions from the applicable Water Corporation; - Council must issue a 'Permit to Install/Alter' before a DWM system can be installed; - A Council officer assesses the application and plans and conducts site inspections.
+Further information may be requested from the applicant; - Council issues a 'Permit to Install' with approved plans and conditions or refuses application; - The system must comply with permit conditions and its relevant EPA Certificate of Conformance; - The system is inspected by a Council officer during installation; - Council must issue a 'Permit of Use' before the DWM system can be used;

+- Council can issue fines to a system owner if an installation permit is not complied with; and - Council can issue infringement notices (fine) under Regulation 171, and can issue improvement notices (Section 271 of the Act) and prohibition notices (Section 272 of the Act), if they have reasonable belief that any of the grounds listed in those sections of the Act are satisfied, to ensure the system ceases to operate and/or is upgraded to appropriately reduce the risk of human or environmental health impacts under the GED.